 where

-are the corresponding changes in $y$ and $z$ suffered as we travel our heteroclinic orbit from $c_0 (-T/2)$ to $c_0 (T/2)$, (namely $\Delta y_0 (T) = 2y_0 (T/2)$ and $\Delta z_0 (T) =2 z_0 (T/2)$).
+are the corresponding changes in $y$ and $z$ suffered as we travel our heteroclinic orbit from $c_0 (-T/2)$ to $c_0 (T/2)$, namely $\Delta y_0 (T) = 2y_0 (T/2)$ and $\Delta z_0 (T) =2 z_0 (T/2)$).

-We pause to underline that $\Delta y (a,b), \Delta z (a,b)$ are independent of the starting point on the curve $c$ (compare equation (\ref{half-period-relation})).
-This $T$-independence simplifies arguments in an essential way and is where the even-ness of $F$ is used.
+{\bf Remark.} $\Delta y (a,b)$ and $\Delta z (a,b)$ are independent of the starting point on the curve $c$.
+Compare equation (\ref{half-period-relation}).
+This $T$-independence simplifies arguments in an essential way and is where we use the assumption that $F$ is even.